preetiSingh06/Apple_Ecommerce/README.md

 ##OVERVIEW OF PROJECT

--This is a frontend of an Ecommercial website of Apple products containing iphone, Smart watches, MacBook Air and Airpods.
+-This is a frontend of an Ecommercial website of the Apple products containing iphone, Smart watches, MacBook Air and Airpods.

-Structured using HTML
+-Structured using HTML.

-Styled using CSS
+-Styled using CSS.

-Animation and functioning is done by using JavaScript.
+-Animation and functioning is done by using JavaScript.

 ###HOME Page

 -In the home page, here is a navbar containing all the 4 sections of the website.
-A box of iphone is placed at the LHS that enables the user to check the packaging by using the rotator button, just below the box.
-And the background is changing after a interval of time.
+A box of iphone is placed at the LHS that enables the customer to check the packaging by using the rotator button, just below the box and the background is changing after an interval of time.

 ![Screenshot (124)](https://user-images.githubusercontent.com/96286863/151354214-14e2c1e9-2c08-4dce-a48f-a24210e2a5d4.png)